kind3r/getting-started-with-your-artillery-printer/setup.md

 ## Calibrating your 3D printer

-It is now time to perform some calibrations, so start by loading your filament, PLA preffered.
+It is now time to perform some calibrations, so **start by loading your filament**, PLA preffered.

+**Connect your 3D printer to a PC** as some of the calibrations require using some sort of terminal (like [Pronterface](https://www.pronterface.com/)) to issue commands to the printer.
+If you are on Windows you will probably need to install [CH341 serial driver](http://www.wch-ic.com/downloads/CH341SER_EXE.html) for the OS to see your virtual serial port of the printer's mainboard (the driver installer needs to be *Run as Adminstrator*).

 Some of the calibration steps and guides require you to **save some settings to EEPROM** so that they persist between printer reboots.
 Since Artillery Sidewinder and Genius printers come with **EEPROM disabled** you need to put the resulting G-code at the very top of your [slicer's startup script](slicer.html#machine-settings).